paranim/pararules/README.md

 **Pararules is very new and is not fast or stable enough for serious games.**

+You can see it in action in the [parakeet](https://github.com/paranim/parakeet) example game and the other [paranim examples](https://github.com/paranim/paranim_examples).

 ## Start with the data

 Your data is stored as `(id, attribute, value)` tuples.
 For example, the player's X position might be `(Player, X, 100.0)`.
 The delta time (which is the number of seconds since the last frame) might be `(Global, DeltaTime, 0.0168121)`.